danjulio/firecam/readme.md

 ![FireCAM Touchscreen Interface](pictures/main_screen.png)

 ### Origin
-FireCAM was designed for the [U.S. Forest Service Southern Research Station](https://www.srs.fs.usda.gov/).
+FireCAM was designed for the Joe O'Brien at [U.S. Forest Service Southern Research Station](https://www.srs.fs.usda.gov/).
 It is released as Open Source software and hardware under the GPLv3 license.
 The hardware design, firmware and a simple control application are contained in this repository.

 ![FireCAM in action](pictures/taking_pictures.png)